DAY 1 – Wednesday, October 23

 Meet in the lobby at 5:50 pm.
 Bus will leave promptly at 6:00 pm

 Network with old friends and new at the Bluxome Street Winery!
-Starting with a wine reception followed by a seated dinner from Fraisch Catering, relax, make connections and listen to live poetry!
+We’ll start with a wine reception followed by a seated dinner.
+You can also receive a personalized poem from a typewriter poet, who will take a word, topic, or idea to craft a special poem for you.

 |Morning Meditation with Mark Welte

-Start off day two with a guided 10-minute meditation.
-Whether you are a long-time meditator, new to the practice or just curious to explore ways to open your mind, take a few moments to center yourself mentally and physically with your peers.
+Start day two off with a guided 10-minute meditation.
+Whether you are a long-time meditator, new to the practice, or just curious, join us for a few centering moments at the start of the day.
+This session is on a first-come, first-serve basis, and is limited to 40 participants.

 Bob Safian, Founder, Flux Group | Former Editor in Chief, Fast Company